KemptonM/PiFeeder/README.md

 ## Planned features:
 - Sort and upload data to a web API
-- Send notifications on mobile when light has been left on for 1 hour
+- Send notifications on mobile when light has been left on for X amount of time
-- Visualize feeding time data on a website
+- Visualize data on a site